fuera6/fuera6/README.md

 ![header](https://capsule-render.vercel.app/api?type=waving&color=timeGradient&height=300&section=header&text=Nice%20to%20meet%20you%20everyone!%20🙌&fontSize=50)
 Hi!
 My name is Seokjun Kim.
 Hope you enjoy my GitHub!

-- 🧑‍🎓 I’m currently attending Department of Medicine, Kyung Hee University College of Medicine, Seoul, South Korea.
+- 🪖 I'm currently serving in the armed forces.
-- 💻 I’m currently learning umbrella meta analysis.
+- 🧑‍🎓 I’m on a leave of absence from the Department of Medicine, Kyung Hee University College of Medicine, Seoul, South Korea.
 - 🏸 My hobby is playing badminton.
 - 🤔 I’m looking for help with the digital healthcare roadmap.
 #